Install SQL Server 2016 R Services

 The download location for SQL Server depends on the edition:

-SQL Server Enterprise, Standard, and Express Editions are licensed for production use.
-For Enterprise and Standard Editions, contact your software vendor for the installation media.
+- SQL Server Enterprise, Standard, and Express Editions are licensed for production use.
+For the Enterprise and Standard Editions, contact your software vendor for the installation media.
 You can find purchasing information and a directory of Microsoft partners on the Microsoft purchasing website.

-Free editions are available at SQL Server Downloads.
+- Free editions are available at SQL Server downloads.

 Install patch requirement